ESMValGroup/EGU22-short-course/README.md

 6. Stop the jupyter lab server when you're done with it to avoid wasting computational resources.
 To do this, click `File` and the `Hub Control Panel` and then click the red `Stop` button.

 ## ESMValTool v2.5 on Levante at DKRZ

+On Levante you cannot (yet) choose ESMValTool from the available notebook environments.
+But you can add it by following these instructions.

 1. Go to https://jupyterhub.dkrz.de and log in
 2. Click the `Start` button in the column Preset and row Levante